-The purpose of this Policy is to establish the general framework for the Group's relations with its Stakeholders in all of its activities and operations, in order to:
+The purpose of this Policy is to establish the general framework for the relations of the Group's companies with their respective Stakeholders within the framework of their activities and operations, in order to:

-- (i) continue encouraging the engagement of the Stakeholders in the Company's business enterprise through a strategy of strong involvement in the communities in which it operates and the creation of shared sustainable value for all of them: - (ii) continue responding to the legitimate interests of the Stakeholders with which the Company interacts; - (iii) continue building trust among the Stakeholders in order to build long-lasting, stable and robust relationships; - (iv) encourage the recognition by all of its Stakeholders of the Company's commitment to diversity in the broad sense, particularly in all matters regarding the professional development of their members; and - (v) contribute through all of the above to maintaining the corporate reputation in the various countries and businesses in which the Company does business.
+- (i) continue encouraging the engagement of the Stakeholders in the relevant company's respective business enterprise through the creation of shared sustainable value for all of them; - (ii) continue responding to the legitimate interests of the Stakeholders with which the Group's company interacts; - (iii) continue building trust among the Stakeholders in order to build close, long-lasting, stable and robust relationships; - (iv) encourage the recognition by the Stakeholders of the commitment of the Group's companies to diversity in the broad sense, particularly in all matters regarding the professional development of their workforce; and - (v) contribute through all of the above to maintaining the corporate reputation in the various countries and businesses in which the relevant company of the Group does business.

-Notwithstanding the foregoing, the Board of Directors may approve other corporate policies addressing specific Stakeholders.
+The Company's Board of Directors may approve other corporate policies addressing specific Stakeholders.